MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Next install what ever software you want to.
 However, do not run the software itself in this template VM, this should only be done in AppVMs.

-## AppVMs
+## App VMs

-The software you engage with should mostly be booted in AppVMs.
+The software you engage with should mostly be booted in app VMs.
-These are VMs which are based on template VMs, so any software that is installed in the template VM, can be run in the AppVM.
+These are VMs which are based on template VMs, so any software that is installed in the template VM, can be run in the app VM.
-You should not install new software in AppVMs, in fact, any software that is installed in AppVMs will be deleted on shutdown.
+You should not install new software in app VMs, in fact, any software that is installed in app VMs will be deleted on shutdown.
-For example, if you want to have a dedicated AppVM to access a browser, or any other standard software, then you can use the regular Debian, or Fedora, or Whonix template VMs.
+For example, if you want to have a dedicated app VM to access a browser, or any other standard software, then you can use the regular Debian, or Fedora, or Whonix template VMs.
-But, if you want an AppVM to run custom software, then base it on a template VM where you have installed this.
+But, if you want an app VM to run custom software, then base it on a template VM where you have installed this.
-You can create AppVMs by executing in dom0: `qvm-create <name of AppVM> --template <name of template VM> --label <color>`.
+You can create app VMs by executing in dom0: `qvm-create <name of app VM> --template <name of template VM> --label <color>`.

+Qubes is made to compartimentalize your computer, and it has it's greatest potential, when this concept is applied to the extreme.
+Every software should have it's dedicated VM.
+Even further, some website should have dedicated VMs too!
+This is not just a security improvement, but also a productivity hack.
+When for example GitHub and Twitter can only be accessed in two independent VMs, then the incentive to waste time on Twitter is drastically reduced.

+## Disposable VMs

+Disposable VMs are a special type of VM which clone an already existing VM [either app or template], boot it to run software, and upon shutdown, delete the entire VM.
+This is especially useful for security and privacy focused tasks, where unnecessary metadata should be avoided.
+For example, booting a disposable Whonix VM to access the Tor browser, and after use, deleting all possible metadata and logs.
+Any VM can be made a template for disp VMs by executing in dom0: `qvm-prefs --set <name of VM> template_for_dispvms True`.
+Now any software that is installed in this VM can be booted in a disposable environment by executing in dom0: `qvm-run --dispvm=<name of disp VM> <software to execute>`.

+There are some important things to consider when using Whonix in disposable VMs, so please carefully [read the docs on how to](https://whonix.org/wiki/Qubes/DisposableVM).